cjrh/lifter/README.md

 downsides to using the API:
 - There are more severe rate limits.
-This is particularly true for unauthenticated requests, and for a tool like lifter which makes a bunch of request as its normal operation, is unusable, which means...
+This is particularly true for unauthenticated requests, and for a tool like lifter which makes a bunch of requests as its normal operation, is unusable, which means...
 - You pretty much have to use authenticated requests, which means you will need to provide a [Personal Access Token](https://github.com/settings/tokens)
+- Tokens expire, which means you will have to periodically make a new one and update your cron to use that.
+They _should_ expire because tokens that never expire are a security risk.
+However, if a token wasn't necessary you also wouldn't have the security risk.
+Needing a token to get around the rate limits now also means you need to manage token lifetime.
 - Authentication means you can and will be tracked.

 Because of these changes, the earlier description of how to configure